-Patient operating time: 0 h Display light: On Light Intensity: 9 Alarm sound level: 5 Auto keypad lock: Off Pre-use Test: Off
+Patient operating time: 0 h

+Display light: On Light Intensity: 9 Alarm sound level: 5 CO2 Unit: mmHg Auto keypad lock: Off Pre-use Test: On

-Accessories and Parts
+9 Accessories and Parts

 Only use accessories recommended by Breas Medical.
 Breas Medical cannot guarantee the performance and safety for the use of other accessories with the ventilator.